raviverma2791747/Social-Media/README.md

 | API | Types | Response |
 | --- | ----- | -------- |
 |/api/account/register | POST | -- |

+Made with ❤️ using React, Django and Bootstrap